taylorsomers/LocalBusinessAPI.Solution/README.md

 ### Installing .NET Core

-  1. Download a web browser, such as Apple Safari, Brave, Google Chrome, Microsoft Edge, Mozilla Firefox, or Yandex.
+  1. Download a web browser, such as [Brave](https://brave.com/download/).
+  2. In your browser, navigate to https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.106-macos-x64-installer for Mac or https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.203-windows-x64-installer for Windows and click the link "click here to download manually" if the download for .NET Core 2.2 SDK does not start automatically.
+  3. Double-click the downloaded .NET Core 2.2 SDK file and run the installer.

 ### Postman Test Instructions